 I’m Showing Up in Google Searches, Why?

 Google is a website which saves information from billions of other websites so that users can search for the information on the Google search page.

 Any website that is publicly accessible can and will be saved by Google.
 As Keek is a public website, any information posted to the public areas of the site can and will be saved and indexed by Google.
 This includes keeks, comments, keekbacks, bio information such as full name, birthdate, description, as well as usernames, followers, etc. To see what information is publicly accessible, go to your profile page while logged out.
 Please note that your email address is not publicly visible.

 If you wish to have your Profile and content removed from search engine websites, you may make a request to be excluded by clicking here.
 Once you have submitted a request to be excluded it may take several days to have your Profile and content removed.
 Please be aware that in some rare cases it may take up to two months or more to have your Profile and content removed.

-If you yourself are suicidal, seeking help or are engaging in self-harm actions please consider seeking professional support, help, and guidance.
+If you yourself are suicidal, seeking help, or are engaging in self-harm actions, please consider seeking professional support, help, and guidance.
 There are many outlets available to help you through these tough times.
-Often times there are more people who care for you and wish to help you then you may realize.
+Often times there are more people who care for you and wish to help you than you may realize.
 Finding someone to talk to can really help and the resources listed below are a good place to start.

 - National Suicide Prevention Lifeline (US) – 1-800-273-TALK - http://www.suicidepreventionlifeline.org/